mega12345mega/Simple-CLI/README.md

 ## Section 1: Command

-Build command tree structures with `GroupCommand`s, where the final command name is a `SingleCommand`.
-Added arguments and flags to the `SingleCommand`.
+Build command tree structures with `GroupCommand`s, where the final command name (leaf) is a `SingleCommand`.
+Add arguments and flags to the `SingleCommand`.

 ## Section 2: Arguments